 Then French finance minister René Pleven claimed, “In a show of her generosity and selflessness, metropolitan France, wishing not to impose on her faraway daughters the consequences of her own poverty, is setting different exchange rates for their currency”.

 In December 1958, the CFA franc became the ‘Franc of the Communauté Financière Africaine’ (still FCFA).
-In 1960, President Charles de Gaulle made CFA membership a pre-condition for decolonisation in French West and Central Africa.
+In 1960, President Charles de Gaulle made CFA membership a pre-condition for decolonization in French West and Central Africa.

 In recent years, the CFA has involved 14 mainly Francophone sub-Saharan African countries in two currency unions, both using the FCFA: the West African Economic and Monetary Union (UEMOA) and the Economic and Monetary Community of Central Africa (CEMAC).